Mark: Tired and stinky.

 It was just curated shite, plain and simple.
 The whole exhibition was an artist’s personal flourish/exclamation mark at the end of that old-new maxim: War.
 War never changes.
 The description of the exhibition was full of such trashy nonsensical art-words that I had to stop reading and put the pamphlet down because I felt mildly nauseated.

-The third exhibiton – ur doing it right, akshully.
+The third exhibition – ur doing it right, akshully.

 After Sinead finished with her portfolio review we walked down to Christchurch, where Petra picked us up and took us up to Summerhill for the launch party of D-Light Studio’s hosting of the Homeless Gallery exhibition.